JaspreetKhela/bikesharing/README.md

 _____

 As can be seen in the figure above, most riders use the bike-sharing service within Manhattan.
 This means that resources are best allocated in that area of New York City.
-Consequently, Des Moines may have prospective riders concentrated within a particular area of the city.
+Consequently, Des Moines may have prospective riders concentrated within a particular area of the city; this is where the most bike-sharing resources can be allocated.

 ### Bike Repairs